-Top 25 best racing games for Android phones and tablets
+Top 25 best racing games for Android in 2023

-Updated on November 25, 2022 - Swapped one game.
-Original list by Jon Mundy, updated by PocketGamer staff.
+Updated on April 20, 2023 - added download links.
+Original list by Jon Mundy, updated by Artur Novichenko.

 Remember when you had to pump a bunch of coins into a giant arcade cabinet if you wanted to play the latest and greatest titles?
 Now all you need is an Android phone, and it doesn't even have to be an expensive one.